 The Route.
 From Alicante to Burgos is approximately 700km with a further 500km if you continue on the Camino Francés to Santiago de Compostela.
 Early stages are shared with the Camino del Sureste as you cross the dry, flattish landscapes of SE Spain, each village and small town dominated by its castle.
 Gradually you gain height and for much of the route you will be walking at 800-1000m, typical of much of central Spain.
 There are very few arduous ascents on the route, although some days you will be faced by longish distances between villages.

 After 100km, the Ruta de la Lana is met by the Camino de Levante from Valencia, an alternative starting point for our route.
 You are now in Castilla-La Mancha with its mix of almonds, cereals, pines and vast fields of vines as well as spectacular hill-top villages.
-Cuenca, the only large town on the route, is half-way and fully merits a day’s visit.
+Cuenca, the only large town on the route, is half-way and is well worth a day’s visit.
 There is greater variety in the landscape now, cultivated valley bottoms contrasting with hillsides of holm oaks, mountain scrub and pines and more ups and downs as you cross low sierras.
 Villages are small, often with fewer than 100 inhabitants and you may see little sign of life as you pass through.
-In some settlements many houses have a ‘Se Vende’ (For Sale) sign, or are in a complete state of abandonment or ruin, forlorn reminders of long-term rural depopulation in this depressed region of Spain.
+In some settlements many houses have a ‘Se Vende’ (For Sale) sign or are in a complete state of abandonment or ruin.
 At Mandayona there is a variant of the route.
 This goes via an impressive gorge to the beautiful town of Sigüenza, followed by a completely walled village, before rejoining the main camino near the medieval village of Atienza.
 Ahead are the highest point of the route at 1430m, an exciting gorge, timeless, half-abandoned villages, great views, Santo Domingo de Silos with its famous monastery and a final flattish but long stage to Burgos.

 Waymarking.
 Now, very good throughout, with familiar arrows and marker posts.
 Some stretches are also waymarked with the Camino del Cid and Ruta del Quijote.